The Last Year of Television: Critical reception

 The Last Year of Television has received consistently positive reviews.
 It regularly attracts praise for its humour and research.

 Screenhub wrote "it’s a show made by people who care enough about television to tell it like it is," adding that "[McTaggart's] take on the local industry is both funny and well-informed, backed up by the kind of in-depth research that rarely goes into coverage of anything on television."

 Metro Magazine described the show as "careful, honest and hilarious", with "a sharp humour reminiscent of iconic UK series Charlie Brooker’s Screenwipe."

 Clare Rigden of The West Australian wrote that "we owe [McTaggart] a debt of gratitude... he's been able to articulate so much of what we find askew and not-quite-right about Australian TV."

+In December 2025, Screenhub featured Last Year in the 5 best Australian TV series of 2025, shared jointly with The Back Side of Television.

 Awards and nominations

 In 2023, The Last Year of Television won the AWGIE award for Comedy (Sketch or Light Entertainment), and was nominated again in 2024.